The Renters' Rights Act is live

 Scan

-Every clause is checked against the Renters' Rights Act 2025, Housing Act 1988, Tenant Fees Act 2019, Consumer Rights Act 2015, and related housing legislation in England.
+Every clause is checked against the Renters' Rights Act 2025, Housing Act 1988, Tenant Fees Act 2019, Consumer Rights Act 2015, and related UK legislation.

 03